 Wait until dusk.

 At dusk take the cooking pans and drill a small hole in the bottom.
-The traditional way was to grab used cooking pots of clay.
+Similar as the Mayas later did too with the pottery they buried with the dead.
+The traditional way of the Frisians was to grab used cooking pots of clay.
 But the essence is that you need containers.
 Then and now.
 So, modern pans are perfectly okay to use.
 Mark the pans from the outside with some of your own blood.
 No specific patterns prescribed.
 Fill the pans with a sticky substance that slowly drips through the hole into the dung.
 Place these containers above the skulls, meat and heirloom piece.

 Make a few small piles of wood and light the piles.
 Again above the spot where the skulls are buried.
 WARNING!: Make sure the cow dung isn't too dry to prevent the terp from catching fire.
 Dried dung is flammable.
 And we are not in North Frisia during biikin.

 Wait until the liquid in the cooking pans has fully been drained into the dung.
 You will have enough time to have dinner in the meantime.
 Important to keep the fires burning.